HarrisonLL/GranatumX_dev_2022/README.md

 ## Prototypes in this repo
 1. The first runs K-means.
 The webworker send clustered data by chunk.
-2. THe second runs Normal distribution.
+2. The second runs Normal distribution.
 The webworker send generated data point by point.

 ## To run
 go to each folder and then run the following command